-Certain medical conditions can increase the likelihood of vitamin D deficiency.
-GI tract diseases, like Celiac disease, and those who’ve had bariatric surgery, can also contribute to a deficiency.
-Finally, people with chronic kidney and liver disease are at risk.
+Certain medical conditions can also increase the likelihood of vitamin D deficiency.
+Those with GI tract diseases, like celiac disease, and those who’ve had bariatric surgery, are more likely to have a deficiency.
+Finally, people with chronic kidney and liver disease are at higher risk.

-There are three ways to improve the amount of vitamin D in your system.
-Simply adding an over-the-counter vitamin D supplement can make improvements in just three to four months’ time.
-Vitamin D with a strength of 2000 international units daily is the recommended dose for most adults.
-However, you’ll want to chat with your doctor to find what’s right for you.
+“Adding an over-the-counter vitamin D supplement can make improvements in just three to four months’ time.
+Vitamin D with a strength of 1000-2000 international units daily is the recommended dose for most adults,” Dr. Ropte says.

 What Foods Have Vitamin D?

 - Fatty fish like salmon, tuna, herring or sardines

 - Egg yolks

-• Beef liver
+- Beef liver

-• Cod liver oil
+- Cod liver oil

-Can I Get Enough Vitamin D from the Sun?
+Can I Get Enough Vitamin D from The Sun?